Flooristics, LLC

 Share Button

-While hardwood floor is some of the most durable material on the market, there are times when stress cracks might appear.
-Learning what they are and how they form can help flooring installers and inspectors identify the problems and work to fix it.
+While a hardwood floor is one of the most durable materials on the market, there are times when stress cracks might appear.
+Learning what they are and how they form can help flooring installers and inspectors identify the problems and work to fix them.

 Stress cracks appear in wood floors when there are excessive contractions and expansions.
 Because wood can absorb moisture, it expands when the atmosphere is humid.
 When the wood dries out, it contracts.
 Repeated expansion and contraction can cause damage to the wood itself.
 After too much exposure to extreme humidity and dryness, the wood will crack.